jacKlinc/newspaper-chatbot/README.md

-# Instagram Location Dashboard
+# BellingChat
-An online dashboard to search for Instagram posts in a certain location and plot those on a map.
+An online dashboard to search Bellingcat articles for keywords and return answers in a contextual reponse using Meta's Llama2 LLM model.
-- Also allows the user to upload their own geolocation CSV file to plot.
-- This is an expansion of the ´instagram-location-search´ repo found [here](https://github.com/bellingcat/instagram-location-search)

-## Upload File
-1. Click upload file
-2. Choose CSV file with GPS coordinates columns
+(ChatGPT customised for a newspaper if you will)

 ## How to contribute to this